 WWE Hall of Famer Bobby "The Brain" Heenan managed some of the biggest names in WrestleMania history, including Andre The Giant, Mr. Perfect, Ravishing Rick Rude and The Brain Busters.
 He has also wrestled twice at the event, and The Brain even announced matches at WrestleManias IX and XVII.

 Daniel Bryan has five wins at WrestleMania, including the main event at XXX featuring Randy Orton & Batista, and a ladder match victory at XXXI.
-The three blemishes on his record were his 18-second loss at XXVIII to Sheamus; a loss to Kofi Kingston at XXXV; and a loss to Sami Zayn at XXXVI.
+His four losses include his infamous 18-second loss to Sheamus, as well as defeats by the likes of Kofi Kingston, Sami Zayn and Roman Reigns.

 Batista has three wins at WrestleMania, including against The Rock and Sock Connection, Triple H and Umaga.
 The Animal has also suffered four losses, against The Undertaker, John Cena and Daniel Bryan and his retirement match at WrestleMania XXXV against Triple H.

-WWE Hall of Famer Edge has an impressive WrestleMania record, with seven wins (The Dudley Boyz and Hardy Boyz twice each, Booker T, Money In The Bank, Mick Foley, Alberto Del Rio and Randy Orton) and four losses (MITB, The Undertaker, John Cena and Chris Jericho).
+WWE Hall of Famer Edge has an impressive WrestleMania record, with eight wins (The Dudley Boyz and Hardy Boyz twice each, Booker T, Money In The Bank, Mick Foley, Alberto Del Rio, Randy Orton and AJ Styles) and five losses (MITB, The Undertaker, John Cena, Chris Jericho and Roman Reigns.)

 WWE Hall of Famer Bret "Hit Man" Hart had eight WrestleMania wins, including victories over Rhythm & Blues, The Bolsheviks, Rowdy Roddy Piper, Yokozuna, Bob Backlund, Steve Austin and Vince McMahon, and six losses, including to The Nasty Boys, Yokozuna, Owen Hart and Shawn Michaels.